denisbeslic/denovopipeline/README.md

 ### Build Conda Environments

-Because DeepNovo and SMSNet have different requirements regarding their Python version and other dependencies, we recommend using conda to build virtual environments.
+Since DeepNovo, SMSNet and Python have different requirements regarding their Python version and other dependencies, we recommend using [conda](https://docs.anaconda.com/anaconda/install/) to build virtual environments.

-See https://docs.anaconda.com/anaconda/install/ for installation instructions.

-After installation create environments and install the dependencis using:

 ```
 conda env create -n deepnovo -f envs/requirements_deepnovo.yml
 conda env create -n smsnet -f envs/requirements_smsnet.yml
 conda env create -n pointnovo -f envs/requirements_pointnovo.yml
+conda env create -n denovopipeline -f envs/requirements_denovopipeline.yml
 ```

 ### Run de novo sequencing tools

 Novor will be executed by using DeNovoCLI from DeNovoGUI.
 It is necessary to provide a parameter file.
 We recommend using the [instructions from DeNovoCLI](https://github.com/compomics/denovogui/wiki/IdentificationParametersCLI).

-PointNovo, SMSNet and DeepNovo need to be run separately, because they use different dependencies.
+DeepNovo, SMSNet and PointNovo need to be run separately, because they use different dependencies.
 We provide some pre-trained models, but it is recommended to train models yourself.
-You can change the model each DeepLearning Tool is using by using the command line arguments `--smsnet_model`, `--deepnovo_model` and `--pointnovo_model`
+You can change the model each DeepLearning Tool is using by the command line arguments `--smsnet_model`, `--deepnovo_model` and `--pointnovo_model`

+Important: PointNovo and DeepNovo require the *_reformatted_deepnovo.mgf, while SMSNet uses the *reformatted.mgf as input for the prediction.

 pNovo3 can only run on Windows and does not work within the pipeline.
 You can run it separately by following the [instructions on its website](http://pfind.ict.ac.cn/software/pNovo/index.html) and put its final output in the results directory.